State Bank Of Pakistan (SBP) Reports 13pc Decline In Vegetable Goods Imports - UrduPoint

 State Bank Of Pakistan (SBP) Reports 13pc Decline In Vegetable Goods' Imports

-ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Aug, 2019 ):The imports of vegetable products into the country decreased by 13.20 percent during the financial year 2018-19 as compared to the corresponding period of last year, State Bank of Pakistan (SBP) reported.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Aug, 2019 ):The imports of vegetable products into the country decreased by 13.20 percent during the financial year 2018-19 as compared to the corresponding period of last year, the State Bank of Pakistan (SBP) reported.

 The food commodities that contributed in negatively growth included edible vegetables, import of which dip from $518.534 million last year to $412.634 million during the period under review, showing declined of 20.42 percent.